Last will and testament

 If a will is not left by the decedent, the court will appoint the next of kin as the administrator of the estate.
 This is typically a surviving spouse or adult child.
 This individual is not obligated to serve and can decline the appointment.

-A lawyer from the law firm of Froerer & Miles in Ogden, UT, can act in the capacity of executor or administrator.
-Serving in your place, an attorney can attend all court dates so that you can focus on working through your recent loss.
+A lawyer from Froerer & Miles in Ogden, UT, can act in the capacity of executor or administrator instead, attending all court dates so that you can focus on working through your recent loss.

 Posting Bond

 Before accepting the letters, it may be necessary for the administrating lawyer to post bond on behalf of the executor.
 This acts as an insurance policy to protect the beneficiaries from financial damages the estate may suffer due to intentional or unintentional errors on behalf of the executor.
-An attorney from the law firm of Froerer & Miles in Ogden, UT, can ensure the process is followed by the letter of the law, allowing heirs and beneficiaries to rest assured the estate will be handled properly.
+Your attorney can ensure the process is followed by the letter of the law so the estate is handled properly.

 Locating Assets

 The hunt for assets typically involves a thorough review of insurance policies, tax returns, and other such documentation.
-Acting as executor or administrator, a lawyer will protect any real estate by ensuring mortgages and property taxes are paid, and insurance is kept current.
-This ensures property is not lost and does not go into foreclosure.
+Acting as executor or administrator, a lawyer will protect any real estate by ensuring mortgages and property taxes are paid and insurance is kept current.

-Other physical assets such as vehicles and collectibles may end up in the possession of the executor in order to keep them safe.
-Statements and documentation relating to bank accounts and investments such as stocks and bonds will also be collected and kept in a secure location during this time.
+Other physical assets, like vehicles and collectibles, may end up in the possession of the executor for safekeeping.
+Statements and documentation relating to bank accounts and investments will also be collected and kept in a secure location during this time.

 Appraisals and Determining Value